 GHGs occur in the atmosphere both naturally and because of human activities, such as the burning of fossil fuels and land use change.
 GHGs produced by fossil-fuel combustion are primarily carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O).
 These three GHGs account for more than 97 percent of U.S. total GHG emissions.
-GHGs are generally non-hazardous to health at normal ambient concentrations; however, GHGs absorb infrared radiation in the atmosphere, and an increase in emissions of these gases is the primary cause of warming of the climatic system and resulting in climate change.
+GHGs are generally non-hazardous to health at normal ambient concentrations; however, GHGs absorb infrared radiation in the atmosphere, and an increase in emissions of these gases is the primary cause of warming of the climatic system and resulting in impacts to the climate (i.e., climate change).